 - In your skillet, heat the butter and olive oil over medium heat.

 - Once the butter is melted and bubbling, add the cabbage.
-Cook stirring frequently until the cabbage is soft and browned, about 10-12 minutes.
+Cook stirring frequently until it is soft and browned, about 10-12 minutes.

 - Add garlic and saute for a minute.

-- Once the pasta is ready, scoop out 1 cup of pasta water.
-Then drain the pasta and add it and the pasta water to the skillet with the cabbage.
+- Once the pasta is ready, scoop out 1 cup of the water.
+Then drain and add it and the water to the skillet.

 - Toss the pasta with the cabbage and water until much of the water has been absorbed and you have a thick sauce.